ANother World of Darkness - Alpha Network

 5 Master: Magnificent depth of knowledge and/or techniques; unheard of in children who aren’t genius prodigies.

-6 GrandMaster: Beyond the norm of Human Endeavour, these people are rare examples of Mortals at their best.
+6 GrandMaster: Beyond the norm of Human Endeavour, these people are rare examples of Mortals at their global best.
 Anything beyond this tends to lie in beyond the mundane, in the realms of the Unreal & Supernatural.

 - Broad Rules: There are certain times where a Skill may just be to broad for that specific situation.
 For example An Olympian Archer.